lflxp/blackwater/README.md

 # blackwater
-Blaskwate rust port scanner tool
+Blaskwate rust tool for:
+1. port scanner
+2. ip range ping

 Scan all ports in one second, basically no missing
 ### Install